Stained Glass

 About the Artist

-Joseph Cavalieri is an American artist and educator living in a tiny town in France.
+Joseph Cavalieri is an American artist and educator living in France.
 His art career began as an art director in the publishing industry in New York City, at GQ, Good Housekeeping and People magazines.
-Joseph began working in glass in 2000 .
-His art is found in major collections including the permanent collection of the Museum of Arts and Design, his public art commissions include an MTA Arts for Transit public art installation at the Philipse Manor Station in New York, and he has attended fifteen residencies including the Open Studio Program at the Museum of Arts and Design in New York City.
-His teaching credentials include over 100 work- shops in the US, Israel, South America and Europe, including Corning Glass, Pen- land, and Pilchuck Glass School.
+Joseph began working in glass in 2000.
+His art is found in major collections including the permanent collection of the Museum of Arts and Design.
+His public art commissions include an MTA Arts for Transit public art installation at the Philipse Manor Station in New York, and he has attended fifteen residencies including the Open Studio Program at the Museum of Arts and Design in New York City.
+His teaching credentials include over 100 workshops in the US, Israel, South America and Europe, including Corning Glass, Penland, and Pilchuck Glass School..